diaghilev/under-the-radar/README.md

 - [x] **Ingestion**
     - [x] Python script fetches posts from the Mastodon API and loads to a JSONL file.
-    - [x] Zapier automation fetches data from several Slack #job channels and loads to a Google Sheet
+    - [x] Zapier automation fetches data from several Slack #job channels and loads to a Google Sheet.
     - [x] Python script fetches tweets from the Twitter API and loads to a JSONL file.[^1]
 - [x] **Storage** - Python script generates a dataset + tables in BigQuery and loads ingested data there.
 - [x] **Transformation** - dbt transforms source tables, preparing them for a filterable reporting layer.
 - [x] **Reporting** - Looker Studio lists job announcements with filters for part-time, contract and remote positions.
 - [ ] **Deployment** - Docker to containerize the pipeline.

-[^1]: The Twitter API is now behind a paywall, so this data source is no longer updating as of July 1 2023.
+[^1]: Read access to the Twitter API is now behind a paywall.
+This data source is no longer updating as of June 1 2023.
 ### Transformation